chawdan/League-Of-Patches/README.md

   - find out their match history

 # Our Goals In The Project
+  - Finish the backend ✓
+  - Finish the frontend ✗
   - Allow the user to clearly and concisely see the difference in KDA, damage/damage taken, usage/popularity, scaling, specificity, skill level of a champion before and after patches.
 The data currently in the Nosql database holds 10 thousand North America, Korean, European(both west and north east), etc matches as a starting point for comparison for the AP Items. ✓
   - We want the display of the data to be clear and intuitive for the user, and allow the user to draw conclusions based on the data received. ✓
   - When the user enters his username, his matches will be populated in the database, and as each match gets added into the database, the values will be aggregated.
 Groupings of general champion/item/mastery/runes/bans is performed in K-mean clustering algorithm when the query is retrieved and displays an intuitive relationship between each character.
 Using local optimums from the clustering, the champion is then given a ranking on how big the change was between weeks. ✓